moleculerjs/moleculer/README-draft.md

     },

     events: {
+        // Subscribe to "user.create" event
         "user.create": function(payload) {
             this.logger.info("Create user...");
             // Do something
         },

+        // Subscribe to all "user.*" event
         "user.*": function(payload, eventName) {
             // Do something with payload.
 The `eventName` contains the original event name.
         }